Anish-prajapati07/CODTECH-AD-TASK2/README.md

 2. XSS Testing: Checks for XSS vulnerabilities in both URL parameters and HTML forms.

 3. Form Analysis: Extracts and tests forms for vulnerabilities using injected payloads.
+# How to Use:
+1. Run the script and provide a target URL when prompted.

+2. The scanner will:

+  •	Test the URL for SQL injection and XSS vulnerabilities.

+  •	Extract and test all forms for XSS.